-You may or may not have heard the term “Medicare Donut Hole,” but it is something that is important in understanding how Prescription Drug coverage works.
+You may or may not have heard the term “Medicare Donut Hole,” but it is something that is important in understanding how Medicare coverage and Prescription Drug coverage works.

-We are going to give you an easy to understand definition and some examples so you are better prepared when you enter the Medicare donut hole.
+Our Louisville, KY agents are going to give you an easy to understand definition and some examples so you are better prepared when you enter the Medicare Donut Hole.

 Donut Hole Definition

 The Medicare Donut Hole refers to the hole, or coverage gap, in Medicare Part D prescription benefits.
 This is one of the most controversial parts of the plan and of concern to many people who have joined a Part D drug plan.